InfinityGhost/AbsoluteTouch-GUI/README.md

 * Saving settings to a file
 * Loading settings from a file
 * Saving & loading default settings from root folder
+* Keyboard shortcuts
 	* Ctrl+R for quick start of AbsoluteTouch

 # Known issues / incomplete stuff

 * Plotting tab still needs to be completed.
 * Not much debugging done, definitely possible to encounter issues
+* Loading/Saving system is probably inefficient and needs revision